-In this article, we are going to learn how to create a custom Middleware in ASP.NET CORE and register it in Startup class.
+In this article, we will walk through the process of creating a custom middleware in an ASP.NET Core application and registering it in the Startup class.

-We are going to create an ASP.NET Core application with the name DemoWebApplication.
+We will create a new ASP.NET Core web application named DemoWebApplication.

 After creating Project Next, we are going to add a folder to this project with name CustomMiddleware after adding folder right click on CustomMiddleware folder and select Add inside that select NewItem.